AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

 * Expression functions can be declared in a package spec and used in contracts

-* For queries over objects of a private type:
+* For queries over objects of a private type

   - Function spec is declared in the public part